mborus/requirements-txt/readme.md

 # Python Jupyterlab, Geopython and friends "requirements.txt" for Windows 10/11 and/or WSL2 #

-This repo allows you to quickly setup a Jupyterlab with Geopandas environment on Windows from a requirements.txt file with pip.
+This repo allows me (and you) to quickly setup a Jupyterlab with Geopandas environment on Windows from a requirements.txt file with pip.
 It also installs a bunch of other things, from well known modules like pytest and FastAPI to underexposed gems like ftfy, glom or tqdm - mainly everything I need to have with me to setup a Python environment offline.

 👉 This repo is mostly meant for my own use, your milage may vary